suprsidr/grunt-image-processor/README.md

 # grunt-image-processor

 > Expanded from https://github.com/zauni/pngmin - Grunt plugin to compress png images with pngquant and jpg images with jpegtran.
-Also build resizes for jpg and png.",
+Also build resizes for jpg and png.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`